 You can buy antibacterial or pain-killing mouthwash to rinse the ulcers with.
 This will keep them clean and will hopefully prevent the spread of infection.

-Certain anaesthetic agents may also be useful.
+Certain anesthetic agents may also be useful.
 These usually come in cream or gel form and should be administered directly to the ulcer with clean hands.
 Always read the label to see guidelines for use.

 These treatments should help ulcers heal and reduce irritation, but they won’t necessarily stop them from returning.
 As mentioned above, continual recurrence might indicate an underlying health issue.